Nesta-gitU/Simple-Q/Simple_Q/README.md

 ## Acknowledgements

-This code is originally based upon the [Q-Learning implementation](https://github.com/PacktPublishing/Advanced-Deep-Learning-with-Keras/blob/master/chapter9-drl/q-learning-9.3.1.py) from the book: Advanced Deep Learning with TensorFlow 2 and Keras by Rowel Atienza.
+This code is originally based upon the [Q-Learning implementation](https://github.com/PacktPublishing/Advanced-Deep-Learning-with-Keras/blob/master/chapter9-drl/q-learning-9.3.1.py) from the book: "*Advanced Deep Learning with TensorFlow 2 and Keras*" by Rowel Atienza.
 However many changes have been made to the original code, including the addition of the polynomial learning rate decay as well as the ability to work with custom objects for states and actions.

 ## References
 Even-Dar, E., Y. Mansour, and P. Bartlett (2003).
 Learning rates for q-learning.
 Journal of machine